 Step 1 — Grip and Set the Back

 Stand perpendicularly next to a training bench and place a dumbbell next to it on the side you plan to row.
 Place your non-rowing hand and your same-side knee on the bench, with your other foot firmly planted on the ground.
 Tense your back so that it’s completely flat.
 Now, reach down with your free hand to grab a dumbbell.
 Reset yourself, so your back is straight once again.

 Form Tip: Drive your non-rowing hand into the bench to create more full-body tension.

 Do not row the weight with your shoulder.
 Your shoulders should remain relaxed.
 Squeeze your shoulder blades together and lead the row with your elbow.
 Pretend you’re starting a lawnmower.
 Your elbow should be pulled past your torso, and the dumbbell should be nearly touching your hip.

 Form Tip: If you do these correctly, you should feel a lot of the tension in your lats, on the side of your back.

 Step 3 — Lower the Weight

-Once you have reached the top position, maximally contract the back muscles to increase muscle engagement.
-This should occur on every repetition.
-Once you have felt the back contract aggressively, lower the load in the same slightly arching motion it was lifted and repeat.
+Once you have reached the top position, contract the back muscles to increase muscle engagement.
+Once you feel the back muscle engage, lower the load in the same slightly arching motion.